Our Breeding Program

 How much are your puppies and what is included?

-Pups are $3000 regardless of gender, coat or color.
+Pups are $3250.00 ( starting for litters born in 2021) regardless of gender, coat or color.
 This includes a two-year health guarantee against congenital health problems, the spay/neuter, the first round of core vaccines administered by a licensed veterinarian during a thorough physical examination and microchip.
 The microchip is an ISO chip that is universal and will be recognized should you travel outside the United States.
 With this chip also comes to a prepaid lifetime enrollment with your primary contact information.
 Lastly, this price includes a lifetime of support for you in providing the love and care that every puppy deserves.

 How do you keep the families updated on the puppies?